rbgodwin-nt/amwa-requirements-tracking/IPMX/ProductionWorkflowEnhancement/DomainControl/UseCases/README.md

 # Use Cases for DomainControl
-This directory contains use cases and user stories for Domain Control, focusing on how different production domains are segmented and managed.
+This directory contains use cases for Domain Control, focusing on how different production domains are segmented and managed.